 - Description of eating disorder symptoms and triggers

 - Body image distortion and dissatisfaction

-- Effects of eating disorder on school or work
+- Effects of eating disorders on school or work

 - History of familial eating disorders or mental health disorders